2/15/2024

 Steve Oswald

 Yeah, I think that's good.
 Let me just put some color on that.
-For Berryville, for instance, you know, during quarter, obviously we have a lot less people.
-Every during quarter we would run sort of 7 million a quarter at Berryville.
-And now we're less than a million just making the tomahawk.
-So that's why there's a little bit of a timing issue or we have some headwind.
+For Berryville, for instance, during quarter, obviously we have a lot less people.
+During quarter, we would run sort of 7 million a quarter at Berryville, and now we're less than a million, just making the tomahawk.
+So that's why there's a little bit of a timing issue where we have some headwinds.

 speaker